Middlesbrough 1-3 Manchester United

 - From the section Football

-Manchester United moved up to fifth in the Premier League as Middlesbrough's first game since sacking manager Aitor Karanka ended in defeat.
+Manchester United moved up to fifth in the Premier League as Middlesbrough's first game since the departure of manager Aitor Karanka ended in defeat.

 Ashley Young's deep cross found Marouane Fellaini at the back post to head past Victor Valdes, before Jesse Lingard's terrific strike doubled United's lead after the break.

-Boro, with caretaker boss Steve Agnew in charge, were invited to apply pressure and when Chris Smalling made a mess of an easy clearance in the box, substitute Rudy Gestede pounced.
+Boro, with head coach Steve Agnew in charge, were invited to apply pressure and when Chris Smalling made a mess of an easy clearance in the box, substitute Rudy Gestede pounced.

-But former Manchester United keeper Valdes slipped in stoppage time and Antonio Valencia's tap-in secured the three points.
+But former United keeper Valdes slipped in stoppage time and Antonio Valencia's tap-in secured the three points.

-Having parted ways with Karanka on Thursday, Middlesbrough chairman Steve Gibson charged Agnew with helping Middlesbrough avoid the drop.
+Having parted ways with Karanka on Thursday, Middlesbrough chairman Steve Gibson charged Agnew with helping the Riverside club avoid the drop.

 But the former assistant manager was unable to inspire his side to a fifth Premier League win this season despite dominating possession for large periods of the game.